Key Takeaways

 - Limit rigorous exercise before bedtime.

-- Cut back on caffeine consumption after 3 p.m.
+- Cut back on caffeine consumption after 3 p.m., as it can linger in your body for hours.

 - Refrain from eating large meals before bedtime.